Personal hygiene

 Personal hygiene includes:

-- cleaning your body every day
+- washing your body every day

 - brushing and flossing your teeth twice a day